OSTUNI (BR)

 - |

-- Bedrooms 2
+- Bedrooms: 2

 - |

-- Directly by the sea
+- Directly at the sea

 - |

-- Bedrooms 2
+- Bedrooms: 2

 - |

-- From the sea 13 km
+- Distance to sea: 13 km

 Ostuni is not far from the Itria Valley, but is already part of Alto Salento.
 If planning your holiday in Puglia allows it, I would not only recommend a short detour to Ostuni, but I would also choose a nice holiday home here.
 Whether in the picturesque historic center or on the wonderful coast (Marina di Ostuni), just 6 km away, where Mediterranean holiday homes with flowering gardens and holiday apartments with sea views line up, Ostuni is always an attractive destination, as is the its green, idyllic surroundings with countless plantations of olive trees, wild prickly pears and dry stone walls here and there.
 Thanks to its geographical position, Ostuni is also ideal for discovering the other beauties of Puglia.